 Providing support during the MPSC Public Act 9 (Production and Transmission Rules) review process.

-When the City of Saint Paul began planning the transformation of Ford Motor Company’s former Twin Cities Assembly Plant into Highland Bridge—a new mixed use neighborhood along the Mississippi River—stormwater management was a central challenge.
+When the City of Saint Paul began planning the transformation of Ford Motor Company’s former Twin Cities Assembly Plant into Highland Bridge—a new mixed-use neighborhood along the Mississippi River—stormwater management was a central challenge.
 The redevelopment project needed to protect the long-term health of downstream Hidden Falls Creek, where uncontrolled storm flows had caused erosion and ecological degradation.
-The city and the Capitol Region Watershed District (CRWD) sought a solution that would not only treat stormwater runoff but also support broader sustainability, habitat restoration, and public space goals for the new neighborhood.
+The city and the Capitol Region Watershed District (CRWD) sought a solution that would not only treat stormwater runoff but also support broader sustainability, habitat restoration, and public-space goals for the new neighborhood.

 By integrating stormwater management features with parks, trails, and gathering spaces, the system conserved approximately 10 acres of developable land while enhancing Highland Bridge’s abundant open space and community amenities.
 Barr further supported the city by helping establish a regulatory “green infrastructure overlay district” to guide the management and cost-sharing of centralized stormwater infrastructure.

-Fully operational since 2023, Highland Bridge’s district stormwater management system is the first of its kind in Saint Paul, the largest of its kind in Minnesota, and a model for 21st-century sustainable urban redevelopment.
+Fully operational since 2023, Highland Bridge’s district stormwater management system is the first of its kind in St. Paul, the largest of its kind in Minnesota, and a model for 21st-century sustainable urban redevelopment.

 A state-run correctional center uses a system of three lagoons to treat wastewater from the correctional facility and its institutional laundry operation.
 The state hired Barr to design changes to the system so it would more reliably meet current and future permit limits, including those for total suspended solids, ammonia-nitrogen, and E. coli.